 Traditionally, WordPress has been known as a blogging platform (it surely started as one) or a platform that provides amazing flexibility to budding entrepreneurs and small business owners.
-With all due respect to small businesses, WordPress has evolved into something much bigger – it perfectly complements the complex requirements of big business.
+While it still provides robust solutions to small businesses, WordPress has evolved into something much bigger – it perfectly complements the complex requirements of large businesses.

-The fact that big names are using it is a proof enough of our claims that WordPress can be an ideal choice for multinational and big businesses.
-Having said that, we are going to delve deeper and find out what makes WordPress, our hero!
+The fact that big names are using it is proof enough that WordPress can be an ideal choice for multinational and large companies.

 1. The Community Culture

-Huge enterprise clients, vendors and service providers from Google to GoDaddy, to WooCommerce, join hand and sponsor yearly WordCamps worldwide.
+Huge enterprise clients, vendors, and service providers from Google to GoDaddy, to WooCommerce, join hands and sponsor annual WordCamps worldwide.

-With more than 74 million websites (and counting) built on WordPress, this is proof of a strong community and commitment to take open source technology to new heights.
+With more than 43% of all websites built on WordPress, this is proof of a strong community and commitment to take open source technology to new heights.
 The WP community is also behind thousands of plugins that any website owner can install and use to add various features to their site.

-WordCamp (which DevriX is often a part of), and the awesome WP community ensures that there is always a helping if and when you need it.
+WordCamp (which DevriX is often a part of), and the awesome WP community ensures that help is always one click away if and when you need it.

-We have seen big companies reluctant to try WordPress due to the fact that it is not owned by a single entity.
-And if we leave this argument right here, WordPress may seem like an unreliable platform.
+We have seen large companies reluctant to try WordPress due to the fact that it is not owned by a single entity.
+And if we leave this argument to it, WordPress may, indeed, seem like an unreliable platform.

-3. WP Is More Secure Than You Think
+3. WordPress Is More Secure Than You Think

-Another reason that keeps big businesses away from WordPress is that they think the platform is not entirely secure.
-WordPress is the most popular CMS in the world right now with top-notch security features.
-The WP core is secure and must always be kept up to date.
+Another reason that keeps large enterprise businesses away from WordPress is that they think the platform is not entirely secure.
+However, WordPress is the most popular CMS in the world right now with top-notch security features.
+The WP core is secure and, to remain so, must always be kept up to date.

 There is a dedicated WP security team, which consists of more than 50 experts.
 This team is continuously in collaboration with the top hosting companies and other security experts from other open source communities to keep WordPress secure against the latest threats such as hack attacks, malware, and so on.

-With the right set of security plans, which should include keeping the WP core up to date, keeping the plugins updated, making sure that the custom code is written following the best practices, etc – WordPress is as secure as any other CMS out there.
+With the right set of security precautions, which include keeping the WP core up to date, keeping the plugins updated, making sure that the custom code is written following the best practices, etc. – WordPress is as secure as any other CMS out there.